qiboteam/qibochem/doc/source/tutorials/measurement.rst

 For example, the terms :math:`X_0 I_1 Z_2` and :math:`I_0 Y_1 Z_2` are qubit-wise commuting because :math:`[X_0, I_0] = 0`, :math:`[I_1, Y_1] = 0`, and :math:`[I_2, Z_2] = 0`.

 The advantage of using the stricter qubitwise commutativity condition is that the common eigenbasis of the commuting terms can be immediately expressed as a tensor product of single qubit Pauli operations.
-More specifically, the measurement basis for any qubit is simply the non-:math:`I` observable of interest for that qubit, for any Pauli term in the group.
+More specifically, the measurement basis for any qubit is simply the non-:math:`I` observable of interest for that qubit, and this holds for all the Pauli terms in the group.

 For :math:`X_0 I_1 Z_2` and :math:`I_0 Y_1 Z_2`, we can thus use only one set of measurements in the :math:`X_0 Y_1 Z_2` basis, to obtain the expectation values of both terms simulaneously: